ahmadshalabi/luqma/docs/README.md

 7. **ADR-0007**: Feature-Based Component Organization
 8. **ADR-0008**: Custom Hooks for Business Logic
 9. **ADR-0009**: Layered Architecture in Backend
+10. **ADR-0010**: Proportional Estimation for Nutrition Calculation with Ingredient Exclusion

 See [decisions/README.md](decisions/README.md) for the complete list.